BND Hamburger Icon

 Potential obstacles

 As with any major life decision, outside forces can get in the way of starting a business.
-For more than a decade, many Americans have been reluctant to set up shop at their own expense, thanks to the recession in 2008 and subsequent volatility in the marketplace.
+For more than a decade, many Americans have been reluctant to set up shop at their own expense, as they remember the 2008 recession and subsequent volatility in the marketplace.

 author image